Ensono/stacks-dotnet/README.md

 # stacks-dotnet

 DotNet example application and scaffolding for Amido Stacks

-# Definitions:

-**Application**:
+## Definitions

+### Application

 Throughout this document, the term application will refer to a set of services that together form a component in a bigger solution.
-I.E:
- - An e-commerce portal, will have multiple small applications like catalog, checkout, composed of services like front-end, APIs, cache, worker.
-*We should avoid the term component because everything is a component of a bigger solution and it makes harder to identify the context.*
+I.E: An e-commerce portal, will have multiple small applications like catalog, checkout, composed of services like front-end, APIs, cache, worker. *We should avoid the term component because everything is a component of a bigger solution and it makes harder to identify the context.*

-**Service**:
+### Service

 Is the term we will use to describe a component that provides a specific set of features in the application scope. ie:

 - ***UI** is the front-end service that provides pages for users to navigate and access the application features.*
 - ***API** is a service that provides endpoints to interact with the application resources either by UI or by other applications.*

-# Repository Structure
+## Repository Structure

 ```
 ├── build
 │   ├── azDevOps: stores configuration, build steps and scripts used by azure dev ops only